defold/doc/docs/en/manuals/live-update.md

 The engine doesn't keep a reference to any resource in a mount.
 Once a resource is loaded into memory, the archive may be unmounted.
 The resource will remain in memory until it is unloaded.

-The mounts are automatically readded upon engine restart.
+The mounts are automatically re-added upon engine restart.

 ::: sidenote
 Mounting an archive doesn't copy or move the archive.
 The engine only stores the path to the archive.
 Thus, the developer can remove the archive at any time, and the mount will also be removed at next startup.